San Francisco Giants (37-22) vs. Texas Rangers (23-38)

 (Click here for latest betting odds)

-The San Francisco Giants and the Texas Rangers meet Wednesday in MLB action from Globe Life Field.
-This will be the second installment in a quick two-game set between these teams this week.
-In the Tuesday opener, the Giants bagged a five-run win.
+The San Francisco Giants and the Texas Rangers meet Tuesday in MLB action from Globe Life Field.
+San Francisco is coming off a series versus the Cubs over the weekend.
+The Giants managed wins in three of four of those games.
+As for the Rangers, they played the Rays over the weekend.
+Texas won Friday but lost the other pair in that set.
 Check back all season long for free MLB picks at Sports Chat Place.